 There is certainly a lot to consider in the outsourcing process.
 The most important thing to keep in mind is that a business can outsource the process and technology, but not the responsibility.

-Benjamin A. Sady, CIA, CISA, CRISC, is the senior manager of Risk Advisory Services at Keiter, one of the largest accounting and business consulting firms in Virginia.
+Benjamin A. Sady, CIA, CISA, CRISC, is a Director of Risk Advisory Services at Dixon Hughes Goodman.